Reid

 Reid features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 47.9% of all households, including 15.2% couples with children, 27.4% couples without children, and 4.4% single parent families.
-Non-family households make up the remaining 52.1%, composed of 40.9% lone person households and 10.8% group households.
+Family households account for 47.9 percent of all households, including 15.2 percent couples with children, 27.4 percent couples without children, and 4.4 percent single parent families.
+Non-family households constitute the remaining 52.1 percent, with lone person households at 40.9 percent and group households comprising 10.8 percent of the total.
 The median household size is 2.0 people, which is smaller than the Australian Capital Territory average of 2.2.

 Frequently Asked Questions - Households